ALPREDDYY/Health-E-Connect/README.md

 # Health-E-Connect
 Software Engineering

-our team came up with the idea of developing a web application that treats patients online.
+Our shinobi team came up with the idea of developing a web application that treats patients online.
 The goal is to provide accessible, convenient, cost-effective, and efficient healthcare services.
 To fulfill this, our team plans to include the following features in our application
 • Book appointments with doctor
 • Easy interaction between doctor and patient through video/audio consultation.